Coal in Turkey: Politics

 The Green Party is calling for an end to coal burning, and all fossil fuel use to be phased out by 2050, but has been barred from the 2023 general election.

 Coal phase-out

-Youth activists have called for a 2030 end date, but as of 2023 there is no plan to reduce coal use.
+The UN and youth activists have called for a 2030 end date, but as of 2023 there is no plan to reduce coal use.
 The World Bank has proposed general objectives and estimated the cost, but has suggested government do far more detailed planning.